Raymundv/Codespace-playground/README.md

 # Codespace-playground
-This is a repo to test the Codespace provided by github
+This is a repo to test the capabilities of the CodeSpaces provided by github.